skwid138/Prime-prework-week-6/README.md

 ## Pt.2: Event Handling, Animation, Hide/Show Elements

 ### Description
 Burrito cat needs a navigation bar to help it hide further.
-Using the existing html code in `index.html`, add the jQuery event handling code to help burrito cat fade in and out, hide and show itself and animate itself.
+Using the existing html code in `index.html` and JavaScript code in `script.js`, add the jQuery event handling code to help burrito cat fade in and out, hide and show itself and animate itself.

-When a button is clicked, append to the div with id of "clickList" a p tag with the event.
+When a button is clicked, append to the div with id of `"clickList"` a p tag with the event.
 Ex: after clicking "Fade Me!" twice there should be 2 p tags in the "clickList" div that say "toggleFade".

 There are in-line comments in the `script.js` explaining what should happen.